akhdaniel/BukaLapak-API/notifications.md

 Failed response:
 {
   "status":"ERROR",
-  "message":"The requested device doesn't belong to this user's devices list" }
+  "message":"The requested device doesn't belong to this user" }
 ````